 two composites.
 The SZA can optionally be given as third dataset, and

 if not given, the angles will be calculated.
-Width of the blending
+Three arguments are used

-zone can be defined when initializing the compositor (default values
+They can be defined when initializing the compositor:

 RealisticColors compositor is a special compositor that is